Everyone who has ever built anywhere a new heaven first found the power thereto in his own hell. Continue reading Literary Zen X

-And if it were a snake, the little bugger probably would have bitten me.
-Yeah, so… after yesterday’s mostly tongue-in-cheek diatribe re: my frustration with translators who blasphemously translate Ungeziefer, the German word for the mysterious critter into which Franz … Continue reading There’s vermin, right in my own library!
+And by vermin I mean Ungeziefer of course.
+And if that Ungeziefer were a snake, the little bugger probably would have bitten me.
+Yeah, so… after yesterday’s mostly tongue-in-cheek diatribe re: my frustration with translators who blasphemously translate Ungeziefer, the … Continue reading There’s vermin in my library!

 Okay, admittedly, I’m not the sharpest knife in the drawer so please take my perplexity for what it’s worth… About a plug nickel, that’s what.
 But anyway, I know it’s easy for a one-language knuklehead like me to complain, but … Continue reading If it’s Ungeziefer why not just call it Ungeziefer?!

 I read an Edgar Allan Poe story today entitled The Angel of the Odd.